leegee/perl-Pod-Spelling/README.md

 # README FOR THE `Pod-Spelling` DISTRIBUTION

-This package contains a number of modules for spell-checking POD using either `Lingua::Ispell` or `Text::Aspell`.
-One of those modules must be installed on your system, with their binaries, unless you plan to use the API to provide your own spell-checker.
+This package contains a number of modules for spell-checking POD using either `Text::Hunspell`, `Lingua::Ispell` or `Text::Aspell`, in that order.
+One of those modules must be installed on your system, along with their binaries, unless you plan to use the API to provide your own spell-checker.

 ## INSTALLATION